Solutions Counseling

 • School-based therapy: This therapy focuses on solutions and personal strengths to help students overcome challenges and enhance their well-being.
 It’s often conducted by a school social worker and may serve as a safe, discreet space for children to discuss domestic violence* and other challenges

-Alternative therapy options
+Alternative solutions counseling and therapy options

 Traditional family therapy